ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

 Each entrée class should also override the default string representation method (`toString()` in Java or `__str__()` in Python) and return a string that properly describes the entrée.
 The string should be formatted as "{sandwich name} on {bread}", such as "The Kirk on White Bread".

-Each entrée description will include a list of ingredients it includes by default.
+Each entrée description will include a list of ingredients included on the sandwich.
 Those ingredients should be represented using Boolean attributes that are set to `true` by default, with appropriate **getter** and **setter** methods.
 Changing any of these to `false` will add a "Hold {ingredient}" message, such as "Hold Ham", to be added to the **Special Instructions** list.
 Likewise, changing it back to `true` will remove the appropriate message.
 If all ingredients are at their default values, the **Special Instructions** list should be empty.

 Likewise, each entrée description will include a **Price**, number of **Calories**, a default value for **Bread** and a default set of **Condiments**.
-Those attributes should be populated appropriately in the constructor for that class.
+Those attributes should be populated appropriately in the constructor for the entrée.
 Changes to the **Bread** and **Condiments** attributes will not affect the **Special Instructions** attribute.
+Likewise, the **Price** and number of **Calories** will remain constant, regardless of other attributes.

 ##### The Kirk (Ham & Cheese)